World of Goo

-The game was nominated for numerous awards—the Seumas McNally Grand Prize, Design Innovation Award, and Technical Excellence—at the Independent Games Festival, and has gone on to win several other gaming awards.
-The game was critically acclaimed and became an example of a commercially successful indie game.
+The game was nominated for numerous awards—the Seumas McNally Grand Prize, Design Innovation Award, and Technical Excellence—at the Independent Games Festival, and has gone on to win several other gaming awards, such as Outstanding Achievement in Game Design at the 12th Annual Interactive Achievement Awards.
+The game was critically acclaimed and became one of the earliest examples of a commercially successful indie game.

+A sequel, World of Goo 2, was released on August 2, 2024, in collaboration with Tomorrow Corporation.

 Gameplay

 Overview

 The game is built around the idea of creating large structures using balls of goo.
 The game is divided into five chapters, each containing several levels.
 Each level has its own graphic and musical theme, giving a unique atmosphere.
 There is also a bonus meta-game called World of Goo Corporation, where the objective is to build the highest tower using goo balls which the player collected through the course of the game.
 Players from all over the world can compete, as the height of the tower and number of goo balls used are being constantly uploaded to the 2D Boy server.